odea-project/qAlgorithms/README.md

 into components.

 ## Development Roadmap
-We are consistently optimising and expanding `qAlgorithms` to meet the evolving needs of data analysis in non-target screening applications.
 Our goal is to provide a specialised, high-precision tool for analytical data processing of HRMS data.
 All current and future additions to `qAlgorithms` are developed with the goal of reducing the potential for human error and increasing result reliability.

+The current main priority is establishing a comprehensive validation strategy for our peak fitting and overall feature detection workflow.

 ---